l3urnah/Table-Viewer/README.md

 # Table-Viewer
-something to show soms logs
+something to show some logs and terminals from ansible runs